site2site/site2site.github.io/lectures/week0/programmable-world.md

 layout: lecture
 perex: Programmable World Lecture Notes
 ---
-#	Something has been happening
+# This is the world we live in

 *	_![Google Glass](http://a.abcnews.com/images/Technology/ap_google_glasses_kb_120627_wg.jpg)_